-Fresh, ripe mango tastes delicious in this recipe and the more flavor the fruit has, the better the gummies will be.
-You can also use frozen though—simply thaw it before processing it in the food processor.
+- Fresh, ripe mango tastes delicious in this recipe and the more flavor the fruit has, the better the gummies will be.
+You can also use frozen —simply thaw it before processing it in the food processor.

-- 1 cup fresh or frozen pineapple OR mango cubes (thawed, if frozen)
+- 1 cup mango cubes (thawed, if frozen)

 - 1-2 tablespoons honey